HL7/davinci-deqm/input/pagecontent/StructureDefinition-gaps-indv-measurereport-deqm-intro.md

 1. A status
 1. A measure report type hardcoded to "individual"
 1. The reference to the [Measure]
-1. A patient the report is for
+1. A patient the gaps in care report is for
-1. The date the report was generated
+1. The date the gaps in care report was generated
 1. The organization that reported the data
-1. The measurement period
+1. The gaps through period (the period the gaps in care report covers)
 1. The results of the calculation (the Measure Score)